DEIB-GECO/GMQL-FederatedNS/README.md

 Note that the creation of a group of instances does not imply that all instances in a group can use each other's datasets.
 The privacy of a dataset is always defined by the privacy list specified for that specific dataset.

+## Location Status Check
+The Name Server periodically checks the connection status of each registered location to understand whether it is online or not.
+By default, the check is performed every 2 minutes.

+Moreover, the check is immediatly performed when:
+- The location is added for the first time (user registration) or the URL is updated by the user (from the homepage)
+- The user clicks on the 'Refresh Status' button available in the 'Instances' page